zeeman-effect/maiar-ai/.github/CONTRIBUTING.md

 This is not an exhaustive list, and additional scopes can be added in [.commitlintrc.ts](https://github.com/UraniumCorporation/maiar-ai/blob/main/.commitlintrc.ts) as needed.

-For multiple scopes, use a comma-separated list i.e. `fix(bug,plugin-express): fix bug in express plugin`
+For multiple scopes, use a comma-separated list i.e. `fix(bug,plugin-time): fix bug in time plugin`

 ### Enforcing Conventional Commits